camillethuyentruong/protocols/sporemat.md

 ## How to collect spore mats for the fungarium

- - Carefully remove the patch with a knife, including 1-2 cm deep of soil (helps keep it together) and place it in a small container.
+ - Carefully remove the patch with a knife, including 1-2 cm of the subtending soil (helps keep it together) and place it in a small container.

    > Small Petri dishes work great, otherwise any plastic container or aluminium foil will do.